-If you have a suspicious lesion that might be skin cancer and live in central North Carolina, request an appointment online, or call our office at (919) 401-1994 to schedule an appointment.
+If you have a suspicious lesion that might be skin cancer, request an appointment below or call our office at (919) 401-1994.

 What To Expect